alvinng4/Gravity-Simulator/README.md

 > If you are using variable step size integrators, the gif may look weird as the step size are not constant.

 ### Saving the data
-After each simulation, the program would ask if you want to save the data.
-If you chose to do so, the numerical data will be stored in the following folder:
+If you choose to save the data, the numerical data will be stored in the following folder:
 ```
 gravity-simulator/gravity_plot/results
 ```